by Kaitlyn Kinshella

 Before even going out to the backcountry, it is necessary to take an Avy 1 class in order to be fully prepared for a potential avalanche.
 Every year, people who have little experience attempt to travel through avalanche terrain and get caught in deadly slides.
 By taking an avalanche class, you can increase your knowledge of how to avoid a slide and what to do if you or a friend gets caught in one.
 Instructors of AIARE courses will teach participants about snow science, safe planning in the backcountry, and condition monitoring using their backcountry access field book.
 Perhaps most importantly, the course will teach you how to properly check the weather forecast to look for avalanche conditions.
 The course is normally three days and it is well worth the money because you might save a life.
 In fact, many experienced skiers won’t travel in the backcountry with someone who hasn’t gotten an Avy 1, so don’t be the weak link in your group.
 Many mountain towns in Colorado will hold classes at Colorado Mountain College.
 Educate yourself!

 Alongside the Avy 1 certification, a smart backcountry traveler will never go anywhere without his or her beacon, shovel, and probe.
 It does not matter if you are skiing through the trees or on a 10-degree slope, you should always hope for the best and be prepared for the worst.
 If an avalanche occurs while traveling through the backcountry, skiers and riders have an average of 15 minutes to save their loved ones.
 This is where it becomes essential to have the best gear and use it appropriately.
 Keep in mind that if you are missing any of the three, you will not be prepared to rescue someone in case of an avalanche.
-Check out a local ski store, such as Ski Haus in Steamboat Springs.
+Check out a local ski store, such as Ski Haus in Steamboat Springs to gear up.

 3. A Map and Compass